Biomanufacturing Digital Twin Modeling and Machine Learning Ontology

 Optical Redox Probe for Continuous Metabolic Monitoring during Natural Products Bioprocessing

-(A) The proposed multi-scale cell culture mechanistic model and soft sensor can integrate heterogenous multi-omics and TPE probe measures to enable the inference of metabolic state of yeast cells, identify intrinsic apoptosis pathways activated in response to hypoxia and nutrient starvation, and guide the selection of bioprocess optimal control strategy to improve productivity and facilitate continuous biomanufacturing.
+(A) The multi-scale cell culture mechanistic model can integrate heterogenous multi-omics and TPE probe measures to enable the inference of metabolic state of yeast cells, identify intrinsic apoptosis pathways activated in response to hypoxia and nutrient starvation, and guide the selection of bioprocess optimal control strategy to improve productivity and facilitate continuous biomanufacturing.
 (B) The TPE sensor can provide real-time measurements on intracellular metabolite NAD(P)H/FAD and redox levels that can be used to monitor metabolic state change from glycolysis to oxidative phosphorylation (Oxphos).
 Since cells are bigger than the focal volume, when a cell flows through the focus, the background emission from other fluorescent components is negligible.

 -